Get Your Pictures Ready for Our Annual Photo Contest

-You can submit your photos as late as Tuesday, June 25 in the morning, and they will be displayed, but they will not be eligible for an award.
-Get the rules and entry form by clicking on this link.
+You can submit photos as late as Tuesday, June 24 to be displayed, but they will not be eligible for an award.
+The rules and entry form are available here on our website.
+Also, flyers have been posted in boxes on the Multi-Use Trail.
+Please direct questions to photocontest@FriendsofRCSP.org.
+Have fun and good luck!

 I walked the MUT on the afternoon of March 18 [2021].
 Had the whole loop to myself - just one other walker on the 4.5 mile loop.